pharmaR/pharmaR.github.io/content/adoption_guide.md

 ### **Read next**

-- Use [Workflow D](#6.5-workflow-d:-generate-an-internal-validated-repository-or-image) when you also need organization-specific reports, internal packages, automated updates, or internal hosting.\
+- Use Workflow D when you also need organization-specific reports, internal packages, automated updates, or internal hosting.\
 - **\[Placeholder: add a short explanation of common filter patterns or link to filter documentation\]**\
 - **\[Placeholder: add supported deployment patterns, such as managed workstation, server, or containerized runtime\]**

-## Workflow D: Generate an internal validated repository or image {#6.5-workflow-d:-generate-an-internal-validated-repository-or-image}
+## Workflow D: Generate an internal validated repository or image

 ### **Who this is for**